 Use the to configure synchronization between the One Identity Manager database and a target system.
 A system connector takes over the connection to and communication with the target system.
 The system connector prepares target system s, and methods such that they can be read and written by One Identity Manager.
 The system connector communicates with the target system and carries out all read and write operations.

 During with the One Identity Manager database, system objects and their properties are compared with one another.
 Synchronization results in the target system and One Identity Manager database having an identical data structure.
 Some target systems are supported by default.
 For these target systems, One Identity Manager provides default processes and workflows.

 In addition, changes to One Identity Manager database objects can be promptly provisioned in the connected target systems.
 For standard target systems, One Identity Manager provides default processes and workflows for provisioning.

-The same workflows and can be used for provisioning as for synchronization.
-The processing methods defined in the are only executed during provisioning if the condition defined in the processing method is fulfilled and the synchronization and mapping directions for the object to process match.
+The same workflows and mappings can be used for provisioning as for synchronization.
+The processing methods defined in the are only run during provisioning if the condition defined in the processing method is fulfilled and the synchronization and for the object to process match.

 Object changes are not provisioned in target system connections with read-access only.